ctools/ctools/doc/source/users/reference_manual/csresmap.rst

 is then convolved with the instrumental response function for that binning and used for residual computation.
 Before residual computation, the counts and model cubes are collapsed into maps by summing over all energies.
-Three options exist then for residual computation:
+Four options exist then for residual computation:

 * the subtraction of the model from the counts (SUB)
 * the subtraction and division by the model (SUBDIV)
 * the subtraction and division by the square root of the model (SUBDIVSQRT)
+* the computation of the significance using Li & Ma (SIGNIFICANCE)

 The residual map is written into a FITS file.